Week: China and Japan

 The earliest known reference in Chinese writings to a seven-day week is attributed to Fan Ning, who lived in the late 4th century in the Jin dynasty, while diffusions from the Manichaeans are documented with the writings of the Chinese Buddhist monk Yi Jing and the Ceylonese or Central Asian Buddhist monk Bu Kong of the 7th century (Tang dynasty).
+(Note: It was transmitted to China in the 8th century by Manichaeans, via the country of Kang (a Central Asian polity near Samarkand).